Built to be used

 - ARIA labels on icon-only buttons, and

-aria-liveregions for toasts and alerts. - Support for system-level prefers-reduced-motion and prefers-color-scheme.
+aria-liveregions for toasts and alerts. - Support for system-level

 3. Known limitations